KyleMcMaster/FluentResults/README.md

 ## Contributors

-Thanks to all the contributers and to all the people who gave feedback!
+Thanks to all the contributors and to all the people who gave feedback!

 <a href="https://github.com/altmann/fluentresults/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=altmann/fluentresults" />